-A jelly roll pan is a type of sheet pan that is designed to make thin sponge or sheet cakes that are sturdy enough to coat with creme, jelly, or other fillings and roll into a cylinder shape.
+A jelly roll pan is a type of flat sheet pan that features a 1-inch rim around the pan’s sides.
+It is designed to make thin sponge or sheet cakes that are sturdy enough to coat with creme, jelly, or other fillings and roll into a cylinder shape.
 These pans can be made from a variety of materials, but you can most commonly find aluminum or aluminized steel jelly roll pans.

 What Are the Dimensions of a Jelly Roll Pan?

-Most 1/4 size jelly roll pans measure approximately 9" by 13" and 1" deep.
-Additionally, some 1/2 size jelly roll pans can be 12” by 17” and 1” deep.
-They are usually a bit smaller than half sheet pans, which tend to be 13” by 18” and around 1” deep.
+Most jelly roll pans are a bit smaller than half sheet pans, which tend to be 13” by 18” and around 1” deep.
+There are two common sizes of jelly roll pans: 1/4 size and 1/2 size.

 While it is best to use a jelly roll pan if your recipe calls for it, a half sheet pan is a similar option.
 This being said, the size of a jelly roll pan is ideal for rolled cake recipes because its length and width are narrower than a half sheet pan, but it is just as deep.